azoth-lang/azoth.language.reference/src/stack-references.md

 type or a reference type.
 It is important to understand that the mutability of the variable here refers to the mutability of the variable binding.
 Thus all variable references must refer to a variable or field defined with the `var` keyword.
 That variable may have an immutable reference type.
-For example, `ref var const User` is a mutable reference to an immutable `User` object.
+For example, `ref var const User` is a reference to a `var` of referencing an immutable `User` object.
 Thus the variable could be assigned a new reference value to a different immutable `User` object, but the `User` object itself could not be mutated via this reference, or indeed any possible reference.

 ```grammar
 struct_reference